HeatherHillers/workshop_qfield_plugins_de/README_presenter.md

 ## Slide: Post the required Laptop/User Setup as users come in.
 Also display the link to the repository.
+- Presenter: make sure you are logged in to qfield.cloud.

 ## Introduce Workshop/Hillers Briefly (5 min)
 Narrative: Content of README.md